Effect-TS/effect/docs/modules/Effect.ts.md

 ## andThen

-Runs a sequence of two effects where the second effect can be dependent on the result of the first
+Executes a sequence of two `Effect`s.
+The second `Effect` can be dependent on the result of the first `Effect`.

 **Signature**